Home

 Moral Dilemma

-Jean tries to preserve dignity and kindness, but hesitates when moral clarity would require confronting someone above her in the hierarchy.
+Jean tries to preserve dignity and kindness, but hesitates when moral clarity would require confronting someone

 Under Threat

-She becomes apologetic, contained, and hyper-aware of social boundaries, using politeness as emotional armor.
+She becomes apologetic, contained, and hyper-aware of social boundaries, using politeness as emotional armor

 Loved Ones in Danger

-She would protect through attentiveness and loyalty, though her first instinct may be to minimize her own fear.
+She would protect through attentiveness and loyalty, though her first instinct may be to minimize her own fear

 Given Power

-She would use it carefully and reparatively, more interested in creating safety than displaying authority.
+She would use it carefully and reparatively, more interested in creating safety than displaying authority

 Strengths